Ash98-bit/pharma-manufacturing-anomaly-detection/README.md

 # pharma-manufacturing-anomaly-detection

-**Authors**: Aditi Shilke
-**Course**: Master's Thesis
-**Title**: Harnessing Data Science in Pharma: Improving Process Verification with Machine Learning
+**Master's Thesis**: Harnessing Data Science in Pharma: Improving Process Verification with Machine Learning
 **Supervised by**: Dr. Peter Roßbach & M.Sc Daniele Gadler
+**Author**: Aditi Shilke
 **Core Focus**: Anomaly detection using Unsupervised Machine Learning, data science and business analytics for the MS&T team at STADA AG

+**Grade**: 1.3 (on a scale of 1 to 5, 1 being the best)

 ## Overview: